U.S. seeks to lift Wyoming wolf protections

 | SALMON, Idaho

-SALMON, Idaho The U.S. government has proposed lifting federal protection from wolves in the state of Wyoming which would allows unregulated killing of the animals in most of the state.
+SALMON, Idaho The government on Tuesday proposed lifting federal protections from wolves in Wyoming under a state wildlife management plan that allows unregulated killing of the animals in most of the state.

 If the plan is adopted as expected, Wyoming's wolves would lose safeguards provided by the U.S. Endangered Species Act within a year, joining more than 1,500 wolves in Idaho and Montana that were removed from the endangered list in May.